 For the price, it’s true that you can’t beat the 3-piece dolly systems, not to mention that they’re really amazing in their functionality.
 If ever there was something that people disliked about the 3-piece snowmobile dollies, it would probably be the part that required them to lift the vehicle to attach each of the pieces underneath.

 Fortunately, there’s another type, and you can forget about lifting.
 It is so designed to easily slide under your snowmobile, lift it, and move it like you would with a wheelbarrow.
 It is called snowmobile lift.
 A subtype of this is integrated with jack and winch, which not only moves a snowmobile but also keeps it elevated.
 This is ideal for doing maintenance or repair work.
 We’ve featured below one model of the “wheelbarrow” type.

-On the downside, this doesn’t come cheap, which is to be expected for the quality, usefulness, and ease of using it.
+On the downside, this doesn’t come cheap (but if you love this sport then it is worth it), which is to be expected for the quality, usefulness, and ease of using it.
 It costs around 5-6 times more than the 3-piece dolly types.
 It stores away neatly, too, and doesn’t occupy a lot of space.